sharan7898/SDLC-DOC/README.md

 **Pros of RAD Model**

 1.Fast application development and delivery.

 2.Less testing activity required.

 3.Visualization of progress.

 4.Less resources required.

 5.Review by the client from the very beginning of development so very less chance to miss the requirements.

 6.Very flexible if any changes required.

 7.Cost effective.

 8.Good for small projects.

 **Cons of RAD Model**

 1.High skilled resources required.

 2.On each development phase client’s feedback required.

 3.Automated code generation is very costly.

 4.Difficult to manage.

-5.Not a good process for long term and big projects
+5.Not a good process for long term and big projects.

 ## SoftWare Management